-Access to site BS3 has not been possible to date due a lack of access to privately owned land for ongoing monitoring.
+2 Access to site BS3 has not been possible to date due to a lack of access to privately owned land.
 In the absence of site access, a modified assessment methodology is proposed to allow for monitoring from public access locations along Sandy Creek Road.